Mechanical Engineering (MEEN)

 MEEN 491.
 Senior Design II.
 3 Hours.

 Projects involving the design of a device, circuit system, process, or algorithm that have started in the previous semester will be completed.
 Team solution to an engineering design problem as formulated and initiated in MEEN 490 will continue to take place.
 Written progress reports, a final report, design manuals, and oral presentations are required.
-Cross-listed with EE 491, CS 491 and MGT 491.
+Cross-listed with EE 491.
 Credit can only be awarded for one course.
 Open only to Mechanical Engineering majors.
 Prerequisite: MEEN 490.

 MEEN 497.
 Special Topics.
 3 Hours.